Jessica Hernandez: Career

 Hernandez started working at the University of Washington as a professor and in a postdoc position beginning 2021.
 There Hernandez has taught the introduction to climate science where she incorporates indigenous knowledge and perspectives by having her students do restoration projects.
 Hernandez also provides educational outreach to high school teachers on indigenous teaching methods.
 Also in 2021, she wrote Fresh Banana Leaves: Healing Indigenous Landscapes Through Indigenous Science which was published on January 18, 2022.
 The book focuses on changing the perspective on conservation using stories and experiences that Hernandez gathered from her indigenous family and other indigenous people, and combining these experiences with modern science.
 In 2019, she organized an event to re-introduce indigenous plants in the Bernie White Bear Garden.
 She also went on to release a podcast episode to share the thoughts of native Seattle community members called “Indigenizing Urban Seattle.”
 Hernandez is also the founder of Piña Soul, SPC, an organization that funds and supports indigenous projects led by afro-indigenous and indigenous people.
 Similarly, Hernandez is a presenter involved in the Loka Initiative, an organization that is run by indigenous people who work to center indigenous voices.

+Hernandez published her second book, Growing Papaya Trees: Nurturing Indigenous Roots During Climate Displacement, on November 11, 2025.